Subscribe

 The essentials

-• Dog training is important — From leash etiquette to manners at mealtime, dog training is one of the best ways to support your pup’s transition into your home.
+• Dog training is extra important for puppies — From leash etiquette to manners at mealtime, dog training is one of the best ways to support your pup’s transition into your home.

 • Let your pup follow your cues — Consider playing carefully and safely to minimize biting behaviors, steering clear of roughhousing and aggression during play.